vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 ### Evaluating full disk backups

-Let's evaluate full disk backups based on the considerations described earlier in the post.
+I now evaluate full disk backups based on considerations described earlier in the post.

 #### Consideration for the process of making backups: integrity of the backup process and backup output (good)